google/OpenSK/docs/install.md

 OpenSK stores data in the devices flash storage, for example your credentials.
 When you flash Wasefire, you will erase that storage.

-If you flash Wasefire and OpenSK for the second time, and want to keep your storage, replace `flash` in the below commands with `update --both`.
+To keep your storage, use the `--update` flag with the below flash script.

 ## Features